We want to invest in food and farm businesses that improve people’s access to culturally relevant food, creates jobs, and strengthen local economies.

 - Food incubator

 - Food distributor

-Enterprises that are transforming raw produce and ingredients into healthy products that are available in underserved communities.
+Entrepreneurs that are transforming raw produce and ingredients into products that are available in communities with low income.

 - Food service businesses that support resident access to healthy, fresh, and affordable food.

 We’re on the lookout for Michigan-based food and farm businesses positive change-makers in their communities.
 We review businesses based on the following goals and priorities: